Analytics are boring…

 - Custom Reporting.
-Powered by self-service analytics – which require a higher tier of pricing – often at the enterprise level – driving additional revenue.
+Powered by self-service analytics – which requires a higher tier of pricing – often at the enterprise level – driving additional revenue.

 - Actionable Data.
 Some vendors touted how data was not passive, and how interacting with it could kick off workflows or actions.

-When it comes to unique visualizations, having an extensive library which is easy to customize is critical to delivering beyond the bar chart.
-While most open source libraries make it easy to add the basics – those charts do little to differentiate your application.
-More advanced open source charts require extensive developer resources limiting them to only the most well resourced companies.
-Having controls to adjust look and feel are equally important but over-riding that is the ability to customize the interaction to match your user experience.
+When it comes to unique visualizations, having an extensive library that is easy to customize is critical to delivering beyond the bar chart.
+While most open-source libraries make it easy to add the basics – those charts do little to differentiate your application.
+More advanced open source charts require extensive developer resources limiting them to only the most well-resourced companies.
+Having controls to adjust look and feel are equally important but overriding that is the ability to customize the interaction to match your user experience.
 This simply isn’t feasible with open source and is difficult to do with previous-generation embedded analytics vendors who often integrate through an iFrame.

 Custom reporting can be accomplished by delivering self-service- i.e. they create the reports they need without asking you – to your customers or to your internal professional services teams.

-The second option – providing these capabilities to your professional services / success teams should be done with a low-code platform to allow for maximum flexibility.
-The result from either of these options are higher level tiers of service which come at a premium.
+The second option – providing these capabilities to your professional services/success teams should be done with a low-code platform to allow for maximum flexibility.
+The result from either of these options is higher level tiers of service which come at a premium.

 The vendors we evaluated actually tiered out their offerings based on delivering all of the above.